Michael F Michelis

 - Advancing Organ Donation & Transplantation

-Conference series offers its heartfelt appreciation to Organizing Committee Members, keynote speakers, dexterous of field, various outside experts, company representatives and is obliged to other eminent personalities who interweaved with the organisation and supported the conference in every aspect, without which the conference would not have been possible.
+Conference Series LLC Ltd offers its heartfelt appreciation to Organizing Committee Members, keynote speakers, dexterous of field, various outside experts, company representatives and is obliged to other eminent personalities who interweaved with the organisation and supported the conference in every aspect, without which the conference would not have been possible.

 Mark your calendars for the upcoming Conference; we are hoping to see you soon!